Any eligible voter may request and vote an absentee ballot without specifying a reason for their absence from the polling place on Election Day.

 This website will be updated before each election to keep you informed of the voting times and locations.

 Applications for absentee by-mail ballots must be made in writing.
 A request can be made up to 180 days prior to any election.
-You may click here to download an absentee by-mail ballot application or you may write a letter to apply for an absentee by-mail ballot.
+You may click here and login to your My Voter Page to download an absentee by-mail ballot application or you may write a letter to apply for an absentee by-mail ballot.
 The letter must contain sufficient information for proper identification of the voter including:

 - Your name